Great Budworth

 Great Budworth is a village and civil parish in Cheshire, England, 4 mi north of Northwich off the A559 road, east of Comberbach, northwest of Higher Marston and southeast of Budworth Heath.
 Until 1948, Great Budworth was part of the Arley Hall estate.

-At the 2011 census, the population was 339.
+At the 2021 census, the population of the parish was 302.

-Etymology
+Toponymy

 According to Sir Peter Leycester, the name Great Budworth comes from the Old Saxon words bode ("dwelling") and wurth ("a place by water").